PDF(53.0 KB) View with Adobe Reader on a variety of devices

-Starting with Connector version 1.11.0, AMP for Endpoints is adding support for Process Exclusions on macOS and Linux.
+Starting with connector version 1.11.0, Secure Endpoint is adding support for Process Exclusions on macOS and Linux.
 In the past, configuring AMP to ignore activities of a macOS or Linux application required a combination of Path, File Extension and/or Wildcard exclusion rules.
 Since these rules target files and directories and cannot be associated with a program or process, multiple rules were often needed for each program and each rule may unnecessarily exclude activities from more than one program.
 Process Exclusions provide a more direct and precise way to exclude an application's activities.
 When used appropriately, Process Exclusions can significantly improve AMP performance with minimal adverse effects on system security.

-Process Exclusion rules are managed in the AMP for Endpoints web console.
+Process Exclusion rules are managed in the Secure Endpoint web console.
 Each rule consists of:

 The full (absolute) path to the program executable,